-equilibrium of plane Couette flow obtained by windowing; and (i) TW-1, the spanwise localized traveling wave of channel flow obtained by windowing TW-1.
-Scaling exponents for these solutions plus EQ7-2 and TW7-2 are listed in table 2.
+EQ7 in figure 14(b) shows equally clear asymptotic scaling with exponents comparable but not equal to those of NBCW.
+The same is true of all solutions derived from EQ7 by parametric continuation and localization by windowing.
+Examples of such EQ7-related solutions are shown in figure 14, namely (d) TW1, the spatially periodic traveling wave of channel flow obtained from EQ7 by continuation; (g) EQ7-1, the spanwise localized equilibrium of plane Couette flow obtained by windowing; and (i) TW-1, the spanwise localized traveling wave of channel flow obtained by windowing TW-1.
+Scaling exponents for these solutions plus EQ7-2 and TW7-2 are listed in table 3.
 It should be noted that the magnitudes of Fourier harmonics of EQ7 and solutions derived from it are substantially different from those of NBCW.
-For example, comparison of EQ7 in figure 13(b) to NBCW in (a) shows that EQ7's streaks are about a factor of three smaller than NBCW's, and its fundamental harmonic is about a factor of three larger, resulting in an order of magnitude less scale separation between these components.
+For example, comparison of EQ7 in figure 14(b) to NBCW in (a) shows that EQ7's streaks are about a factor of three smaller than NBCW's, and its fundamental harmonic is about a factor of three larger, resulting in an order of magnitude less scale separation between these components.

-In contrast, the upper-branch and y-asymmetric solutions reported here have no clear asymptotic scaling in streamwise Fourier harmonics and substantially poorer separation of scales, namely figure 13(b) EQ8, the upper branch of EQ7; (e) TW2, a spanwise periodic traveling wave of channel flow obtained from judiciously chosen DNS data; (f) TW3, a higher-wavenumber spanwise periodic traveling wave of channel flow obtained from continuation in Re of TW2; and (i) TW2-1, a spanwise localized traveling wave of channel flow obtained from windowing TW2.
-TW2-2 (not shown) is similar to TW-1.
-Among these, none of EQ8, TW2, TW2-1, or TW-2 continue in a straightforward fashion to higher Reynolds number; instead the solutions curves turn around at finite Re
+In contrast, the upper-branch and y-asymmetric solutions reported here have no clear asymptotic scaling in streamwise Fourier harmonics and substantially poorer separation of scales, namely figure 14(b) EQ8, the upper branch of EQ7; (e) TW2, a spanwise periodic traveling wave of channel flow obtained from judiciously chosen DNS data; (f) TW3, a higher-wavenumber spanwise periodic traveling wave of channel flow obtained from continuation in Re of TW2; and (i) TW2-1, a spanwise localized traveling wave of channel flow obtained from windowing TW2.
+TW2-2 (not shown) is similar to TW2-1.
+Among these, none of EQ8, TW2, TW2-1, or TW2-2 continue in a straightforward fashion to higher Reynolds number; instead the solutions curves turn around at finite Reand follow complex paths.
+The same is true for EQ2, the upper branch of NBCW.
+The numerical evidence thus weighs against the possibility of an asymptotic analysis of these solutions based on streamwise Fourier harmonics.